What is High 5 Netball?

 We’re always looking to expand JCA Netball and make the game available to everyone and anyone who wants to take to the court.
 Last year we launched a new High 5 netball weekend in partnership with the fantastic HC Tournaments which was a real success!

-In 2019, we will be running our High 5 netball tournament and team-building weekend aimed for players aged 9-11 on the 21st-23rd June 2019.
+In 2019, we will be running our High 5 netball tournament and team-building weekend aimed at players aged 9-11 on the 21st-23rd June 2019.
 So bring your team along and see them develop their skills and take part in adventurous outdoor activities at Condover Hall.
 Get in touch with Rosina to reserve your team’s place here.